ianmaclarty/ik/README.md

 The firmware can be found [here](https://github.com/ianmaclarty/qmk_firmware/tree/master/keyboards/handwired/ianmaclarty/ik1_2).
 To build it, run the command `qmk compile -kb handwired/ianmaclarty/ik1_2 -km default` from the qmk root directory.
 You can flash it by holding down the boot button while pressing the reset button on the MCU.
-It should then show up as a drive on your computer which you can drag the `handwired_ianmaclarty_ik1_2_default.uf2` fileonto.
+It should then show up as a drive on your computer which you can drag the `handwired_ianmaclarty_ik1_2_default.uf2` file onto.

 ### Solder the MCU, TRS jack and diodes